 Teaching kindness in the classroom should start with you!
 Demonstrate the type of kindness you expect from your students.
 Be sure to model and give many examples of what you expect.

 Provide meaningful examples for students with scenarios of being rude and unkind verses showing kindness.
 Ask students to help out and role play examples so they will can relate and make emotional connections.

-Incorporate kindness activities and kindness quotes to your classroom.
+Incorporate kindness activities and kindness quotes in your classroom.
 If you are looking for a fun, meaningful way to display kindness quotes, print on a post-it note and tape to each student’s desk.
 If you laminate and use a command strip, you can change each quote as the school year progresses.
-My students love reading new quotes and by having a different quote throughout the school year, they really learn and apply the quote to different situations.
+My students love reading new quotes, and by having a different quote throughout the school year, they really learn and apply the quote to different situations.
 It’s so neat to watch and experience!

+Create and promote a Kindness Club!
 A kindness chain is a fun way to get students excited about intentionally being kind to others.
 Each time you see or hear a student being kind, a link is added to the kindness chain.
-Once so many links have been earned a reward is given.
+Once so many links have been earned, a reward is given.
 The reward could be whatever you choose and doesn’t have to be pricey.
 Consider 10 minutes of extra recess time or free drawing time.
-Teacher Tip: Use the punch cards below to help promote kindness.
-Each act of kindness receives a "punch" on each student's punch card.
-Use this as an opportunity to teach responsibility and encourage students to keep up with their punch cards.
+You can customize the rewards to fit your needs and to the liking of your students.

 Everyone loves to be a part of a cool club!
 Create The Kindness Club in your classroom.
 This kindness challenge could include tracking each time a student shows an act of kindness.
 At the end of the month or grading period (when report cards are dispersed), a kindness reward certificate is provided by the teacher.
-Remember teaching kindness to students doesn’t have to be over the top.
+Remember, teaching kindness to students doesn’t have to be over the top.
 Just make sure you are intentionally promoting and modeling kindness when teaching kindness to students.